Santa Cruz Museum of Art & History Membership Program

 There are both tangible and intangible motivations for becoming a MAH member

-Surveys (online and Phone)
+Surveys (Online and Phone)

 While this insights form brief conversations are helpful, I wanted to validate these sentiments en masse.
 I used SurveyMonkey to conduct online surveys, sent directly to members in the weekly newsletter as well as in direct email blasts.
 Later, after the shelter-in-place order, I coordinated a phone surveying effort with the help of several staff members.